← Back to letter types

 Dispute security deposit deductions

-A deduction dispute letter is the formal reply to a partial-refund itemization that contains charges you believe are unfair or unsupported.
-Instead of accepting vague deductions or pre-existing damage being passed back to you, the letter rejects specific line items, requests written evidence (invoices, photos, lease references), and asks for the difference to be refunded.
+A deduction dispute letter is your formal reply to a partial refund with charges you think are unfair or unsupported.
+It rejects specific line items, asks for invoices and photos, and requests the difference back.

 What to include